YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 4. Verification Protocol

-The following files are included in this repository to allow independent reproduction of the fix.
+The following artifacts allow for independent reproduction of the fix.

 ### A. Input Data (`reproduction.sgml`)
-A standard DocBook RefEntry was created containing the string `--robust-check`.
+A minimal DocBook RefEntry was created containing the string `--robust-check` to isolate the conversion logic.

 **File Content:**
 ```sgml